-The Forgiving character of the safety architecture shall provide guarantee of the availability of a sufficient grace period and make if possible repairs (restorations) during accidental situations, but strongly underlined without compromises with the safety requirements; it is representative of the capacity to achieve safe conditions through - in priority order - inherent characteristics of the plant, passive systems or systems operating continuously in the necessary state, systems that need to be brought into operation, procedures.
+The Forgiving character of the safety architecture guarantee the availability of a sufficient grace period and the possibility of repair during accidental situations; it is representative of the capacity to achieve safe conditions through - in priority order - inherent characteristics of the plant, passive systems or systems operating continuously in the necessary state, systems that need to be brought into operation, procedures.

-This qualitative objective is consistent with the requirement 5.8 (1) stated in the IAEA NSSR 2/1 Rev.1 [3]: "The expected behavior of the plant in any postulated initiating event shall be such that the following conditions can be achieved, in order of priority: (1) A postulated initiating event would produce only a change towards safe plant conditions by means of inherent characteristics of the plant; (2) Following a postulated initiating event, the plant would be rendered safe by means of passive safety features or by the action of systems that are operating continuously in the state necessary to control the postulated initiating event; (3) Following a postulated initiating event, the plant would be rendered safe by the actuation of safety systems that need to be brought into operation in response to the postulated initiating event; (4) Following a postulated initiating event, the plant would be rendered safe by following specified procedures."
+This qualitative objective is consistent with the requirement 5.8 (1) stated in the IAEA SSR 2/1 [3]: "The expected behavior of the plant in any postulated initiating event shall be such that the following conditions can be achieved, in order of priority: (1) A postulated initiating event would produce only a change towards safe plant conditions by means of inherent characteristics of the plant; (2) Following a postulated initiating event, the plant would be rendered safe by means of passive safety features or by the action of systems that are operating continuously in the state necessary to control the postulated initiating event; (3) Following a postulated initiating event, the plant would be rendered safe by the actuation of safety systems that need to be brought into operation in response to the postulated initiating event; (4) Following a postulated initiating event, the plant would be rendered safe by following specified procedures."